firefly-cpp/AST-Monitor/README.md

 ## Short description
 Welcome to AST-Monitor: Revolutionizing Sport Training Sessions! 🏋️‍♂️

-This repository is not your average tech project—it's a gateway to a cutting-edge, low-cost, and ultra-efficient embedded device that will transform the way you monitor cycling training sessions.
-Introducing AST-Monitor, the crowning jewel of the Artificial Sport Trainer (AST) system.
-Prepare to be amazed! 🔥
+This repository is not an ordinary tech project—it aims to introduce a cutting-edge, low-cost, and highly efficient embedded device that can transform the way you monitor cycling training sessions.
+Allow us to present AST-Monitor, a significant achievement within the Artificial Sport Trainer (AST) system. :gem:🔥

-To kick things off, we'd like to direct your attention to an extraordinary paper that first unveiled the remarkable capabilities of AST-Monitor.
-Get ready to dive deep into the future of sports training by exploring the details in this [captivating paper](https://arxiv.org/abs/2109.13334). 📄💡
+To begin, we invite you to explore the paper that introduces the remarkable capabilities of AST-Monitor.
+Delve into the future of sports training by reading this captivating [paper](https://arxiv.org/abs/2109.13334). 📄💡

 ## Graphical User Interface of the application
 ### Basic data: Power at Your Fingertips 💪
 <p align="center">
   <img width="600" src="https://user-images.githubusercontent.com/73126820/179205064-160bdd44-fd67-4d8d-85dd-badea999885c.png" alt="AST-GUI">
 </p>
-Prepare to have your mind blown as the initial page of the AST-Monitor application unveils an array of essential parameters, providing real-time insights into an athlete's performance.
-Feast your eyes on the athlete's current speed and heart rate.
-But wait, there's more!
-After a training session, you'll also be treated to a comprehensive overview, including total distance covered, session duration, and total ascent conquered.
+The initial page of the AST-Monitor application presents essential parameters, providing real-time insights into an athlete's performance.
+Gain access to information such as the athlete's current speed and heart rate.
+But that's not all!
+After a training session, you'll also receive a comprehensive overview, including total distance covered, session duration, and total ascent conquered.
 It's like having a personal trainer right in your pocket! 📱🚴‍♂️

 ---